Verifying virtual machine TCP/IP settings

 RX bytes:2294308 (2.1 MiB) TX bytes:2294308 (2.1 MiB)

-Note: If you are unsure of the correct values, contact your network administrator.
+Note: If you are unsure of the correct values, or you need assistance setting the correct values, contact your network administrator.

 Additional Information